hoangsonww/2048-Game/.github/SECURITY.md

 # The 2048 Game - Security Policies

 ## Introduction
-The 2048 Game is a dynamic multi-platform application designed to provide users with an engaging platform to explore and learn about various movies, directors, actors, and more.
-Ensuring the security of our users and the application is of paramount importance.
-This document outlines the security measures, policies, and best practices implemented in The 2048 Game.
+The 2048 Game is a dynamic multi-platform application that provides an engaging gaming experience to users.
+Security is a top priority for us, and we are committed to ensuring the confidentiality, integrity, and availability of user data.
+This document outlines the security measures implemented in the 2048 Game to protect user information and maintain a secure environment.

 Current Version: `1.1.2`